-5 Things to Know About Jack Schlossberg, JFK's Only Grandson
+5 Things to Know About Jack Schlossberg, JFK's Only—and Equally Dreamy—Grandson - E!
+Online

 1.He carries his uncle and grandfather's name, but that's not the only similarity.

-His famous grandfather and uncle were both named John, but there's no denying the 24-year-old bears a physical resemblance to the two men, particularly the latter.
+His famous grandfather and uncle, John F. Kennedy Jr., were both named John, but there's no denying the 27-year-old bears a physical resemblance to the two men, particularly the latter.

 While he told NBC's Savannah Guthrie and Matt Lauer that he's inspired by his grandfather's speeches, he is also reminiscent of JFK Jr. with his interest in media.
 Like his late uncle, who created the monthly magazine, George, Schlossberg wrote for the Yale Daily News and The Yale Herald while he was in college and has also penned pieces for Politico, The Washington Post and The New York Times.

-Note: UPDATE: Jack Schlossberg's remote appearance at the Democratic National Convention on Tuesday, Aug.
-18, alongside his mother, Caroline Kennedy, had some people eagerly Google searching his name—and photo.
-"Why has no one told me how insanely hot Jack Schlossberg is?
-Is he single?
-Asking for me," one viewer questioned in a tweet.